vmtk/scala-lang/documentation/presentations.md

 We are releasing presentations material for free.

-Take at look at the date of the presentation since vmtk might evolved in a few aspects.
+Take at look at the date of the presentation since vmtk might have evolved in a few aspects.

 </br>